Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Scattering diagrams

 (f).
 Non-affine type.
-There are infinitely many additional walls inside the irrational cone spanned by $\bfv$ and $\bfv'$ in \eqref{eq:ds1}.
-However, the explicit description of walls is not yet known \cite[Example~1.15]{Gross14}.
-The region is informally called the {\em Badlands}.
-We may also call it the {\em dark side} from the viewpoint of cluster patterns.
+There are infinitely many additional walls inside the irrational cone spanned by $\bfv$ and $\bfv'$ in \eqref{2eq:ds1}.
+The region is informally called the \emph{Badlands}.
+We may also call it the \emph{dark side\/} from the viewpoint of cluster patterns.
+The explicit description of walls therein is not yet known.
+However, for the skew-symmetric case $\d_1=\d_2$, the existence of walls for every rational slope was proved in \cite[Example 7.10]{Davison19}.